this-fifo/jutsu/README.md

 </body>
 ```

+> You can choose to load the script another way, the hook will return an error until the jitsi API is available in `window` scope.

 ## Two options
 > You can use the provided component for simple scenarios or the hook for access to the jitsi meet api
 ```js